 Maude-Aimée LeBlanc retires from professional golfWritten by Terry Lenyk

 Long-hitting professional Maude-Aimée LeBlanc is retiring from professional golf.
-The 30-year old Sherbrooke, Que., native announced her decision on her official Facebook page.
+The 30-year old Sherbrooke, Que., native announced her decision on her now defunct official Facebook page.

 “I decided to retire from professional golf forever.
 Over time, I realized it wasn’t my dream and it didn’t make me happy even after good performances.
 I didn’t like the person I was on the golf course and I’ve always wanted to do something more rewarding than hitting a little white ball.
 Also being constantly away from home and the people I love was very difficult.
 I am very excited about the next chapter of my life and I have a lot of things I want to accomplish.
 I am extremely lucky to have met amazing people through golf and incredibly grateful for the support of so many people over all these years.
 I will never forget it 💜”